peerkar/liferay-gsearch/liferay-gsearch-workspace/modules/gsearch-open-nlp/README.md

 The *Elasticsearch OpenNLP Ingest Processor* Elasticsearch plugin needs to be installed.
 Follow the instruction at [https://github.com/spinscale/elasticsearch-ingest-opennlp](https://github.com/spinscale/elasticsearch-ingest-opennlp).

-For creatin the Liferay GSearch pipeline, use this:
+For creating the Liferay GSearch pipeline, use this:

 ```
 PUT _ingest/pipeline/opennlp-pipeline